Toasted-Den/subtitle-cleaner/README.md

 You can run the script using the following command:

 - `[input.srt]`: Replace this with the name of the specific SRT file you want to process.
 The processed output will be saved as `[input]_processed.srt` in the same directory.

-- `all`: Use this argument to process all SRT files in the current directory and its subdirectories.
+- `-all`: Use this argument to process all SRT files in the current directory and its subdirectories.
 The processed files will be saved in the same locations with the suffix `_processed.srt`.

 **Optional - Add to PATH**